 Update Communities’ Acreage in Floodplain (FIRM).
 NCTCOG will seek technical assistance to update the current acreage in the floodplain based on the FIRM Map for participating COMMON VISION members.
-As of now, each community’s area within the Trinity River floodplain is based on Standard Project Flood 1995 Baseline to City Limits of Dallas Analysis.
+Currently, each community’s area within the Trinity River floodplain is based on the “Standard Project Flood 1995 Baseline to City Limits of Dallas” Analysis.
 NCTCOG will review the best available data from the FEMA FIRM to update the acreages for each city.
 The change in the acreage in the floodplain will not affect the cost share for the next fiscal year.

 Ensure Functionality of the Trinity River CDC Website (www.trinityrivercdc.com).
-NCTCOG has migrated the Trinity CDC website into the NCTCOG domain.
+NCTCOG has migrated the Trinity River CDC website into the NCTCOG domain.
 NCTCOG staff will consult with the Flood Management Task Force to make sure that necessary capabilities are maintained, and any needed updates are taken into consideration.

+III.
+Cost Summary

-COST SUMMARY: Costs of services for these work program activities equal $170,692.03 to be cost-shared among active participants in the traditional manner.
+Costs of services for these work program activities equal $170,692.03 to be cost-shared among active participants in the traditional manner.
 The USACE receives $25,000 for their participation.
 NCTCOG’s budget is $145,692.03.

 Trinity River COMMON VISION Program Funding Shares FY 2026

-Shares adjusted in FY23 from the “TRADITIONAL METHOD” Approved by the
+Shares adjusted in FY23 from the “TRADITIONAL METHOD” approved by the

 Trinity River Steering Committee on July 19, 2001

-Area based on SPF 1995 Baseline to City Limits of Dallas Analysis
+Area in floodplain based on “SPF 1995 Baseline to City Limits of Dallas” Analysis

 *Counties and Special District cost share is not determined by floodplain acreage